Those are the feelings I ran into when I first started following my heart.

-- Fear.
+Fear.
 Last but not least, fear makes this hard.
-But not the feeling that you associate with fear, but the story you weave around it.
+Not the feeling that you associate with fear, but the story you weave around it.
 You see, when we break down fear, it’s a feeling.
 That feeling may be uncomfortable, but it’s not a problem until you start telling yourself a story of why you feel that way, or why you’re not good enough.
 When you believe that story, you start trying to fix it, and then you’re caught in the illusion.

 6 Practical Tips

 I wish there was a magic formula I could give you, but there isn’t.

 You have to find your own path, and you have to face your inner demons all by yourself.
 It may sound scary, but once you do it, you realize that it isn’t.

 That being said, I do have a few tips you can try it out:

 - Stop trying to figure it out.
 You don’t have to try and figure out where your life is going, or even what your passion is.
-You can start living a happier life right now by tapping into your heart and by following your joy.
+You can start living a happier life right now by tapping into your heart and following your joy.

 - Take tiny steps.
 You don’t have to quit your job or do anything radical.
 You can start following your heart in tiny, doable steps.
 Start by moving your awareness from your head to your heart.
 And listen.

 - Do your best.
-Don’t worry about transforming your life and getting rid of all your problems.
+Don’t worry about transforming your whole life and getting rid of all your problems.
 One of the reasons you’re not happier is because you think something has to change.
 The only thing that has to change is your attitude.
 You can start expanding the joy that is already in your life.
 Do your best and enjoy what you have.